🔼The name Abaddon: Summary

 🔼Etymology of the name Abaddon

-The name Abaddon comes from the Hebrew verb אבד (abad), meaning to meaning to perish or to be destroyed:
+The name Abaddon comes from the Hebrew verb אבד (abad), meaning to perish or to be destroyed:

 The name Abaddon is formed by extending the root with the waw-nun couple that brings about a personification or localization of the root.